 When a company uses an adaptable reporting platform, the reports needed to make these comparisons are already built, and the marketing department can view and comment on them.

-CONCLUSION: Building a Flexible Reporting Platform for Marketing
+CONCLUSION: Building a Flexible Reporting Platform for Finance and Marketing

 To help your finance and marketing departments collaborate using shared data, your company needs the help of a partner with the expertise needed to build a flexible reporting platform.
 A technology partner can uncover opportunities for customizing reports and automating processes related to marketing.